tuh8888/protege-nrepl/README.md

 ## Build

-Both maven and leiningen are required to build the plugin.
-To build,
+Both maven and clojure-cli are required to build the plugin.
+To build, simply

-    cd nrepl-plugin
-    mvn install

-A small `build.sh` script is included which copies the jar file into protege.
+    build.sh

+This script uses helper scripts provided in the ./scripts/ directory.
+These uberjar the clojure-nrepl library, install it to the local maven repository, build the plugin, and copy it to protege's /plugins/ directory.

 ## Usage

 Install the plugin as a normal Protege plugin.
-This adds a single menu item into "Tools", called NREPL, which can be used to launch a REPL for the current Protege workspace.
+This adds a single top level menu item called NREPL, which can be used to launch a REPL for the current Protege workspace.

 The `protege.model` Clojure namespace provides a number of different vars, dynamically scoped to the current workspace which you can use to affect the